hci-a-if-its-2019/final-project-lor-51/Documentation/Usability-Evaluation-and-Prototyping.md

 ### Part A: Usability Evaluation
 #### 1. Brief Description of Participants
 ##### a.
 Description of Participant 1
+- A male, 21 years old.
+- A student of ITS Material Engineering.
+- He had experienced about using social media.
+- More than 3 years have account at online forums.
 ##### b.
 Description of Participant 2
 ##### c.
 Description of Participant 3
 ##### d.
 Description of Participant 4